 Playing along.

-Same questions she’s always asking, but giving her a different answer every time.
-Doing your best.
-And then, after a while just rephrasing the old answers.
+Same questions she’s always asking you, but giving her a different answer anyway.
+Doing what you can.
+And then just rephrasing it.
 And then not even doing that anymore.
-Getting tired of it.
-Giving her the same thing every time like it’s leftovers for dinner.
-Feeling deceitful about it at first, but then even that starts slipping away like sweat off a horse’s back.
+Growing tired.
+Giving her the same response every time like it’s leftovers for dinner.
+Feeling deceitful at first, but then even that starting to slip away like sweat off a horse’s back.

 Slick.

-Remembering how she used to have red hair, the color of autumn, with streaks of brown like rot in a red barn door.
-Looking at it now and seeing more gray.
-Like the color in her hair and the color in her mind decided to leave at the same time.
-Decided to hold hands on their way out.
+Remembering how her hair used to be the color of autumn, red with streaks of brown like rot in a barn door.
+Looking at it now and just seeing gray.
+Like the color in her hair and the color in her mind decided to hold hands on their way out.

-Wanting to reach over and kiss her on the forehead but not knowing how to do that.
+Wanting to reach over and kiss her on the forehead, but for some reason not knowing how.

-Noticing how much she enjoys it when people pretend, but pretend to not be pretending, most of all from her grandsons.
+Noticing how much she seems to enjoy it when people pretend, but pretend to not be pretending.
+Most of all, her grandsons.

 Asking, Have you done something with your hair, Grandma?
 No?
 I don’t believe you.
 It looks great.
 When are you going to start looking your age?

-Never once asking me to stop.
-Hands up and in front of her, palms out, like she's trying to touch the kindness buried in each and every lie as it crawls slowly towards her.
+Saying how silly it is to say such kind things.
+Blushing, with her hands out in front of her body, palms up, like she’s trying to touch the kindness buried in each lie as it moves towards her.
 Saying, Oh quit!
 A smile covering the whole of her face.
 You don’t really think so, do you?

 Of course I think so.

 Ten toes.
 Chest out.
-Bleeding-heart liberal until she met Grandpa, who wasn’t your real grandpa, but was the only grandpa you ever remember having.
-A rancher with swollen fingers and a cigarette that was always hanging loose and unlit from his mouth.
-Like the plan was to chew on it rather than smoke it.
+Staunchly independent until she met Grandpa, who wasn’t your real grandpa, but was the only grandpa you ever remember having.
+A rancher with swollen fingers and a cigarette always hanging loose and unlit from his mouth.
+Like the plan was to chew on it rather than to smoke it.
 Backflips into the peanut-shaped pool on your eighth birthday.
 One of those fun-size packs of Skittles always in his breast-pocket.
-Always a little warm and a little mushy and the color bleeding onto the wrapper.
-Always having a handful ready for when his grandsons would visit.
-Three hundred plus head of cattle.
-Five work horses, too, he told us, on top of that.
+Always a little warm and a little mushy and the color leaking onto the wrapper.
+Always a handful ready for when his grandsons would visit.
+Three hundred plus head of cattle he’d say.
+Five work horses.
 But his favorite horse?
 His favorite horse was retired.
 Laughing whenever he told us that.
-Like the image of it alone, a retired horse, was the best joke he had.
+Like the image of a retired horse was the best joke he had.
 Just hanging around now, he said.
 The horse.
-Pulling grass and sleeping all day.
-Turning Grandma into something beautiful, like that’s what she always wanted to be, anyway.
+Tugging on grass and sleeping all day.
+Grandma becoming what she always wanted to be.

 Like the things that we forget about ourselves never existed in the first place.

-Like there was nothing before what there is now, I guess.
+Like there was nothing before what there is now.

 A cup of apple juice on the coffee table in front of her.
-Sitting on the couch in the living room reading a book about the wild wild west.
-About ranching and horses and how big the world used to be.
-Colorful photographs taking up the whole of each page.
+On the couch in the living room reading a book about The West.
+About ranching and horses, and about how big the world used to be.
+A colorful photograph taking up the whole of each page.

 A great book, she says.

-And I’m in the kitchen making myself a turkey sandwich but I hear her when she says it.
-So I walk over to sit with her.
-Ask her if she wants half of what I made but she doesn’t hear me because she’s living in that book.
-Freckles of dust hanging in the air in front of her face.
+I’m in the kitchen putting together a turkey sandwich for myself when I hear her say it.
+So I walk over and sit with her, asking if maybe she wants half of what I made, but she doesn’t hear me because she’s living in that book.
+Freckles of dust caught hanging in the air in front of her face.

 A great book, I agree.
 A real beautiful thing.